-As our family grew, my husband I quickly noticed that dividing lines were drawn more quickly than hugs were offered.
-Cross words broke little hearts, and the fact that they were spoken by somebody so close made the offense far more hurtful than if a stranger had spoken the same.
+As our family grew, my husband and I quickly noticed that dividing lines were drawn more quickly than hugs were offered.
+Cross words broke little hearts, and the fact that they were spoken by somebody as close as a sibling made the offense far more hurtful than if a stranger had spoken the same.

 Because we knew that our children would have one another longer than they would have us, we made it a priority to put rules in place that would build stronger connections and reduce hurt feelings.
 Some ideas:

 Remove the word mine.
-With children 18 months apart (or less!), we knew that babies were being born into our family at the same time our older children became strict about ownership.
+With children 18 months apart, we knew that babies were being born into our family at the same time our older children became strict about ownership.
 In an effort to curtail this, we began to teach our children a more helpful word.
 "Ours."
 We sought to replace "mine" with "ours," as in, “this box of Legos is ours.”
-Toys were shared, gifts became communal and stress was relieved.
-While we still had to teach our children to take turns, we did not have to struggle with ownership and possessing.
+Toys were shared, gifts became communal, and stress was relieved.
+While we still had to teach our children to take turns, we struggled less with individualistic ownership and possessing.

 God put your family together.
 Our children come into our families wired in many different ways.
 Some days, it may feel impossible to encourage a strong sibling bond.
 But it is not an accident that we have been called to live together.
 Your family is part of God's greater plan.
 God did not mistakenly give us the children in our homes.
 No, we have been offered a gift that takes a lifetime to unwrap.
 And the lessons we learn from one another will be ones we can understand in no other way.

 God promises that that he will see his work through to completion.
 As parents, we can throw our hands up in frustration and claim there is no way to get around the bickering and fights that break out.
 But in giving up, we give in.
 If we instead pull our children close and teach them truth, we can help them catch a vision for the relationship we want them to have.
 We can value connection, shared faith, and respect, and we can teach our children to do the same.
 God promises to give wisdom to all those who ask for it.

 Living in love is what God called us to do.
 1 John 2:10 tells us, "Anyone who loves their brother and sister lives in the light, and there is nothing in them to make them stumble."
 As we love one another, we live into God's kingdom desire for us.